 What is a video overlay?
 Simply put, it’s when you place one video on top of another video and then play them simultaneously.
-This effect is also called “picture-in-picture” (or “PiP”).
-Aside from videos, you can also overlay images, logos, titles, and any other visual items.
+This effect is also called “picture-in-picture” (or “PiP”), because one picture is located inside of another.

-To make a PiP video, you’ll need software that supports the creation and editing of overlays.
-Movavi Video Editor can help you easily superimpose multiple videos and images.
-To learn how to put one video inside another, download Movavi Video Editor and read our quick guide below.
+To make a PiP video, you’ll need picture-in-picture software that supports the creation and editing of overlays.
+Movavi Video Editor can help you easily superimpose multiple videos.
+To learn how to do this, download Movavi’s overlay video editor and read our quick guide below.

 Install Movavi’s Video Overlay Software

-Open the program file you’ve downloaded and follow the on-screen instructions to install the software on your computer.
+Open the file you’ve downloaded and follow the on-screen instructions to install the software on your computer.

 Upload Your Media Files

-Launch the picture-in-picture video editor and choose Create a project in full-feature mode in the pop-up window that opens.
-Then click Add Media Files and upload the videos and/or images you want to work with.
+Launch the picture-in-picture video editor and choose New Project in the pop-up window that opens.
+Then click Add Media Files and upload the videos you want to work with.
 The files will appear on the Timeline in the lower part of the program window.

 Create a Video Overlay